yournameishere/AutoSplit/README.md

 Before calling mutations such as `createTeam`, ensure your Massa Station account has enough Buildnet MAS to cover storage fees—the UI will automatically send the required coins with each transaction.

+## Connecting the frontend to your deployed contract

+- Set `VITE_AUTOSPLIT_ADDRESS` in `frontend/.env` to the deployed contract address.
+- Start Massa Station and enable the Massa Wallet plugin.
+- Use the Owner dashboard to create teams and configure splits.

 ## Production readiness checklist